-Last updated: July 2025
+Last updated: August 2025

-Planning a trip to Amsterdam?
-Understanding the city’s tourist tax will help you budget accurately and avoid surprises at checkout.
-This comprehensive guide covers everything you need to know about Amsterdam’s tourist tax, from current rates to payment methods and exemptions.
+This comprehensive guide covers everything you need to know about Amsterdam’s tourist tax, including current rates, payment methods, and exemptions.

-What is Amsterdam Tourist Tax (City Tax)?
+What is Amsterdam Tourist Tax (Amsterdam City Tax)?

 The tax applies to all overnight accommodations within Amsterdam’s municipal boundaries, making it an essential consideration for anyone planning to visit the Dutch capital.